Pulitzer Prize Literature Guide

 The Pulitzer Prize is an award given to outstanding examples of writing in 21 different categories, including literature, journalism, and letters.
 The awards, which were established in 1917, were named for Joseph Pulitzer, a renowned and respected journalist.
 If you're looking for something to read, try one of the books from this list of winners from some of the literary categories.

-Winning fiction: The Pulitzer Prize for Fiction has been awarded since 1948, although there have been years when no prize was awarded.
-Notable fiction winners have included The Hours by Michael Cunningham, Rabbit at Rest by John Updike, The Color Purple by Alice Walker, Beloved by Toni Morrison, To Kill a Mockingbird by Harper Lee, The Old Man and the Sea by Ernest Hemingway, and The Caine Mutiny by Herman Wouk.
+The Pulitzer Prize for Fiction has been awarded since 1948, although there have been years when no prize was awarded.
+Notable fiction winners are The Hours by Michael Cunningham, Rabbit at Rest by John Updike, The Color Purple by Alice Walker, Beloved by Toni Morrison, To Kill a Mockingbird by Harper Lee, The Old Man and the Sea by Ernest Hemingway, and The Caine Mutiny by Herman Wouk.

-Winning general nonfiction: The Pulitzer Prize for grneral nonfiction has been awarded since 1962; a separate prize has been given for history since 1917.
+The Pulitzer Prize for General Nonfiction has been awarded since 1962; a separate prize has been given for "History" since 1917.
 Past winners include Guns, Germs, and Steel: The Fates of Human Societies by Jared Diamond, Dragons of Eden by Carl Sagan, and On Human Nature by Edward O. Wilson.

-Winning history: The Pulitzer Prize for history has been awarded since 1917.
+The Pulitzer Prize for History has been awarded since 1917.
 Popular winners include No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II by Doris Kearns Goodwin, A Midwife's Tale by Laurel Thatcher Ulrich, and Abraham Lincoln: The War Years by Carl Sandburg.

-Winning drama: The Pulitzer Prize for drama has been awarded since 1917 and includes winners such as Our Town by Thornton Wilder, Harvey by Mary Chase, A Streetcar Named Desire by Tennessee Williams, Driving Miss Daisy by Alfred Uhry, and Rent by Jonathan Larson.
+The Pulitzer Prize for Drama has been awarded since 1917 and includes winners such as Our Town by Thornton Wilder, Harvey by Mary Chase, A Streetcar Named Desire by Tennessee Williams, Driving Miss Daisy by Alfred Uhry, and Rent by Jonathan Larson.

 The awards are announced by Columbia University's president every April.